What Happened When I Forgot My Music

 My Experience Playing a Sing for Hope Piano

 When I sat down at the piano, the wind blew through the Dairy’s arches.
-I wished I had my barrette to hold my hair, a fact I was about to mention to Stacy when I realized I had forgotten my sheet music for the very music I intended to play, the Andante from Schubert’s Sonata in A Major, Opus 120.
+I wished I had my barrette to hold my hair, a fact I was about to mention when I realized I had forgotten my sheet music for the piece I intended to play, the Andante from Schubert’s Sonata in A Major, Opus 120.
 Having recently learned the Andante, I had not committed it to memory.

 “I guess I could play the ‘Raindrop Prelude,'” I said.
 “But I feel like I’ve filmed that 5,000 times.”
 I could feel myself pouting with frustration.